 For the past two years I’ve been almost obsessively collecting quotes from the books I’ve read.
 I collect the quote and categorise them into topics or how it fit in with my work.
 I’ll admit it, this got out of hand a bit and became almost like a compulsion, (especially seeing them all laid out) and at times I felt like I should throw them recycling bin but now I’m glad I didn’t.
 There will be easier working method but structures and logical think is not my strong point.

-These notes are my notes from the quotes and the topics.
-I’m still at the early stages of piecing them all together but now I’m finding ways to explain what my work is about.
+I’m still at the early stages of piecing all the notes and quotes together but now I’m finding ways to explain what my work is about.

 I decided to focus on observational drawing while I was away.
 I’m interested in how this type of drawing can teach you to see/focus and lead to different ways of thinking.